jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

-This may be about properties, that aren't intended for permanent storage.
+It may be about properties, that aren't intended for permanent storage.
 You can also pass other non-persisted properties between [`ViewModel`](#viewmodels) like this:

 ```cs
 public QuizViewModel Answer(QuizViewModel userInput)